-Except where publication may compromise your obligations with respect to patient privacy, intellectual property and/or commercially confidential information, grantees supported through partnership projects delivered under the Accelerator will be required to:
+Except where publication may compromise your obligations with respect to patient privacy, intellectual property and/or commercially confidential information, grantees are required to:

-- if conducting a clinical trial, submit the clinical trial protocol to an open access repository within six months of HREC approval, or publish a protocol manuscript as soon as practicable - within 12 months of completion of the grant activity, disseminate the research findings through: - ensuring that research findings are available in an open access repository - content specific forums - submission to peer-reviewed journals - make lay summaries available to research participants, concurrently with sharing and dissemination of research results.
+- if a clinical trial, submit the clinical trial protocol to an open access repository within six months of HREC approval, or publish a protocol manuscript as soon as practicable. - within 12 months of completion of the grant activity, disseminate the research findings through: - ensuring that research findings are available in an open access repository - content specific forums - submission to peer-reviewed journals make lay summaries available to research participants, concurrently with sharing and dissemination of research results.